-I've been involved with the game show business since the early 1980s and have written for about 10 different shows including "Tic Tac Dough", "Trivia Trap", "Card Sharks", and, of course, "JEOPARDY!"
-The 2005-2006 season will be my 19th with the show.
+I've been involved with the game show business since the early 1980s and have written for about a dozen different shows including Tic Tac Dough, Trivia Trap, Card Sharks, and, of course, JEOPARDY!
+The 2014-2015 season will be my 28th with the show.
 Along the way, I've been fortunate enough to win ten Emmys and two WGA awards for writing.
 I've written five books including ELVIS: HIS LIFE FROM A TO Z. From 1978 to 1983, I edited and published "Trivia Unlimited" magazine, the first national magazine devoted exclusively to trivia.

-I look forward to each Fall, not only because it's the beginning of a new season on "JEOPARDY!", but it's also the kickoff of the college football season.
+I look forward to each Fall, not only because it's the beginning of a new season on JEOPARDY!, but it's also the kickoff of the college football season.
 A fanatical and somewhat demented college football buff, I live and die with the success (usually) and failure (rarely) of my beloved Nebraska Cornhuskers.
 Normally, a God-fearing, decent fellow, I've been known to be downright cantankerous with the unsuspecting salesman who calls or knocks on the door during a telecast.
-(Now, if I could just talk the producers into moving the "JEOPARDY!" production offices to Lincoln...)
+(Now, if I could just talk the producers into moving the JEOPARDY! production offices to Lincoln...)